Softnet-Free/.github/profile/README.md

 ## Resources for developers

+Softnet Free provides a management system called Softnet MS to perform administration of devices and clients that utilize the Softnet platform. "[The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" is a guide to Softnet MS developed for both developers and users.

 * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / This is a repo for the Softnet endpoint library written in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions;

 * [Softnet Programming Model in Java](https://softnet-free.github.io/softnet-java/) / This guide explains the process of developing applications using **Softnet Endpoint Library (Java)**;